Fall Transfer Timeline

 DEADLINE: JUNE 30

-If you completed your financial aid application by the April 1 deadline, you should receive a Financial Assistance Statement by mid-May.
-Please view and accept your Financial Assistance Statement in the Application Portal once you receive instructions for doing so.
+If applicable, please view and accept your Financial Assistance Statement in the Application Portal once you receive instructions for doing so.
 We will email you instructions at the end of June.
 You are welcome to contact the Office of Financial Aid at 617-824-8655 with any questions about your financial package.

 Most transfer students live off campus.
 We encourage you to work with Off-Campus Student Services to find an apartment in Boston.
 OCSS offers all of the support you need to navigate your apartment search, including finding roommates and apartment listings.
 Once you are living off campus, OCSS helps you get connected to your neighborhood in Boston through off-campus programming.